pasqualerossi/42-Piscine/README.md

 the folders and .c files are in there.

 If all of the folders and .c files are there, go ahead and click on 'Set Project as Finished', subscribe to 2 evaluations and good luck!

 If you folders and .c files ain't all there, go back to Step 1 and repeat the proccess.

+Another method you can also do is before you even begin to work on your C Project, head over to the intra C Project page your working on and git clone the project and work straight from in there instead.

 # 42-Piscine-Exam
 Links to Exam Questions and Solutions